ascentcore/react-schema-form/docs/index.md

 ## <a name="conditionals"></a>Conditionals

 The structure of the schema can be dynamically altered by specifying **if** conditions at the same level with the properties keyword.
-Currently the conditionals support multiple properties with a single nesting level under an if condition, or under multiple if conditions (declared with allOf oneOf or anyOf).
+The conditionals support multiple properties with a any number of nesting levels under an if condition, or under multiple if conditions (declared with allOf oneOf or anyOf).
 The structure of a conditional schema is the following:

 ``` {
   "type": "object",